adobe/alloy-samples/media-collection/README.md

-# Media Collection Sample
+# Streaming Media Sample

 ## Overview

-This sample demonstrates how Media Collection can be implemented using:
+This sample demonstrates how Streaming Media can be implemented using:
 - [Standalone library](./STANDALONE.md)
 - [Tags Platform](./TAGS_IMPL.md)